Conduction vs. Convection vs. Hybrid Explained 2026

 Burnt flavourTemperature too high, packed too tightlyLower temperature, pack more loosely

-Little vaporPacked too loosely, temperature too lowPack more firmly, raise temperature
+Little vapourPacked too loosely, temperature too lowPack more firmly, increase temperature

 Convection